 Finally, the claimants did not rely on any claim relating to the improper use of an express discretion, so this angle was not fully explored by the Court.
 However, going forward, in light of the difficulty in implying additional obligations on the agent into the finance documents, this might provide a more compelling basis for claims related to the actions of, or the failure to act by an agent.

-If you would like to learn more about the issues in this alert, please contact your usual Ropes & Gray attorney, or any of the attorneys listed below.
+If you would like to learn more about the issues in this alert, please contact your usual Ropes & Gray attorney, or the attorney listed below.

 +44 20 3122 1281